 During their final round, the singers will again be asked to sing two (2) pieces.
 You must sing the third selection that was not presented in the first round and a second selection of your choice from the morning round.
 To be eligible for awards, competitors must stay until all awards have been announced.
 This is an all-day event.
 If you have a conflict and cannot remain until awards have been announced, please do not apply.

-The competition is free of charge and open to the public.
+The live competition is free of charge and open to the public.
 We encourage you to invite your family, friends, teachers, and fellow students.
 It’s a great opportunity for interested singers to learn about the Schmidt Vocal Competition and to hear other talented singers from the region!